Hornbill-Docs/servicemanager-config/servicemanager-config/advanced-tools-and-settings/application-settings.md

 * **guest.app.requests.notification.notificationType.connectionsRecipient**.
 Set the default notification type to new connections when they are added to a request.
 This setting only sets the default value.
 Users can change their personal notifications settings on their user profile and override this setting.
   * Default: email-only

 * **guest.servicemanager.portal.request.canConnectionsViewAttachments**.
-Allow conections to view the attachments against a request.
-This only applies to [attachments that are visible to the customer](/servicemanager-user-guide/service-portfolio/requests/attachment-action#visibility).
+Allow connections to view the attachments against a request.
+This only applies to [attachments that are visible to the customer](/servicemanager-user-guide/service-portfolio/requests/attachment-action#select-visibility).

 * **guest.ui.app.com.hornbill.servicemanager.operation.defaultVisibility.connections**' Default visibility for the request timeline entry that is recorded when adding connections to a request.
   * Default: Customer